This is a traditional recipe from my lovely granny.

 BOYS: The week before Easter boys braided a whip from pussy willow (called pomlázka).
 Also, boys walk in a group through the villages and rattling their rattles vigorously, so the noise can be heard from afar (řechtačka).
 This tradition is happening every day during the morning and evenings until White Saturday when the boys are visiting every house and getting some money which they are splitting between the group.

-The girls make and decorate Easter eggs (called Kraslice), bake Easter lamb cake or Mazanec and getting ready all decoration for Easter Monday.
+The girls make and decorate Easter eggs (called Kraslice), bake Easter lamb cake or Mazanec and getting ready all decorations for Easter Monday.

 On Easter Monday everything is happening!
 The girls are ready to be whipped by the boys or doused with water or perfume.
 The tradition saying that actually, it’s chase after illnesses and bad spirits and whipping make girls more beautiful and younger.